ishubin/schemio/docs/Scripting.md

 }
 ```

-Unlike JavaScript if statements in Schemio scripting language can also be used as terms and you can assign them to other variables.
+Unlike JavaScript if statements in SchemioScript language can also be used as terms and you can assign them to other variables.
 It takes the last executed statement in the if block as the result of the expression.

 ```js
 x = getPosX();